Wave Sound by Rebecca Belmore, Gros Morne National Park, LandMarks2017

 Are there certain types of projects PIA prefers to fund?

-PIA gravitates toward challenging projects that advance contemporary art and highlight diverse artistic voices.
-Some projects may have difficulty in achieving full funding which creates an opportunity for PIA to fill a financial gap.
-While PIA strives to initiate new partnerships it continues to support past partners who are known for their expertise and embrace curatorial excellence.
+PIA gravitates towards challenging projects that advance contemporary art and highlight diverse artistic voices.
+PIA strives to initiate new partnerships; it continues to support past partners who are known for their expertise and embrace curatorial excellence.
 Cross pollination is also of value to PIA.
 Projects that expose Canadian artists to international curators also contribute to the dialogue of contemporary art.

 Are there certain types of projects PIA does not fund?